 Some red flags may turn out to be mistakes on the part of the data submitter, which is another reason we need a universal standard for collecting and publishing beneficial ownership data.
 The standard will reduce the burden on the data submitter and thus the number of errors – and also make it harder for people who are hiding their identities to claim they made an innocent mistake.

 Setting low thresholds for reporting ownership of a company and requiring specific percentages for shareholding and other types of control that can be quantified also means that there are fewer loopholes through which a red flag can slip.

 It is not just comparing data that raises red flags, but also daily use by businesses and procurement officers doing due diligence, or civil society conducting investigations.
 Local users will often know more about languages or local geography than the most highly-paid expert team, helping to identity bogus addresses or pseudonyms.
 In order to surface these red flags, it is critical that this data be open to the public rather than available just to government authorities or banks.

-Ultimately, open access to granular, standardized beneficial ownership data provides users with more confidence in their investigations or due diligence, and will reduce the risk of doing business compared to ill-defined or inaccessible data.
+Ultimately, open access to granular, standardised beneficial ownership data provides users with more confidence in their investigations or due diligence, and will reduce the risk of doing business compared to ill-defined or inaccessible data.

-Following on from this high-level overview, in subsequent posts we’ll be discussing authentication/authorization, validation, and truth verification in detail.
+Following on from this high-level overview, in subsequent posts we’ll be discussing authentication/authorisation, validation, and truth verification in detail.
 Each of these discussions will reveal more about what beneficial ownership can (and can’t) tell us about the world.
 Stay tuned!